Athanasios Asimakopulos: Biography

 Asimakopulos was a Lecturer in Economics and Political Science from 1956 to 1957 at McGill.
 From 1957 to 1959 he worked as an assistant professor at the Royal Military College.
 In 1959 he returned to McGill and became an assistant professor, working close to J.C.
 Weldon.
 Promoted to the position of associate professor in 1963, he became a full professor in 1966.
 In 1988 he was appointed "William Dow Professor of Political Economy" on Weldon's vacancy.
 He served as Chairman of the Department of Economics from 1974 to 1978.
 Teaching was his top priority; Asimakopulos loved teaching the microeconomics course to the Honours Students at McGill.
 Even though he had an assistant, Asimakopulos made sure that, from time to time, he gave tutorials himself, on which he would emphasize, ad nauseam the importance of the assumptions of the analysis and its implications on the results of the theoretical model studied.
 He wrote extensively on the work of such economic theorists as J. M. Keynes, Joan Robinson, and Michał Kalecki.
 He was active in many professional associations and organizations.
 He held numerous fellowships and was a Visiting Professor and a Fellow at universities in the United States, England and Australia.
 From 1976 to 1990 he was a Fellow of the Royal Society of Canada.

 Athanasios Asimakopulos died of leukemia in 1990.

 Contributions to economic theory

 Asimakopulos was a Post Keynesian / "Kaleckian" scholar, who elaborated upon Michał Kalecki's theories.
 Asimakopulos wrote mainly around and on Keynesian themes and on growth, distribution and technical progress (the latter often with Weldon).
-Over time Kalecki's contributions came to be a major influence and interest; Tom came back to Kalecki, influenced by Joan Robinson.
-Kalecki stresses on determinants of income distribution, determinants of economic activity, determinants of profits, long-run growth, prospects of economy, or impact of imperfect competition on growth of income has been an important inspiration to many economists we call Post Keynesians, including Asimakopulos.
+Kalecki stress nondeterminants of income distribution, determinants of economic activity, determinants of profits, long-run growth, prospects of economy, or impact of imperfect competition on growth of income has been an important inspiration to Post Keynesian economists, including Asimakopulos.

-An advantage of theories that originate from Kalecki is that they are closer to what can be called "normal" theories.
-Kalecki's papers are acceptably formalized and not as extensively open to various interpretations as Keynes' General Theory.

-When Post Keynesians treat production side of the economy in their models, they usually inhabit their models with firms, which operate within neither perfectly competitive environment, nor within perfect monopoly setting.
-Post Keynesian firms usually set their prices as mark-ups above their prime costs.
-Profits of those firms usually, along with "animal spirits and expectations", have pronounced impact on investment decisions and therefore determine profits in the future.
-This double-sided relationship between profits and investment is clearly in spirit of Asimakopulos (1971) The most succinct definition of post-Keynesian economics comes from Joan Robinson:

-To me, the expression post-Keynesian has a definite meaning; it applies to an economic theory or method of analysis which takes account of the difference between the future and the past.